 - Customs & duties assessments relative to product shipments may be understated.
 If incoming product is not reported at the appropriate value, customs & duties relative to the destination country will be understated.
 In the event of an audit by authorities, the value could be restated, and an assessment levied.
 Penalties and interest would also be assessed.
 The higher customs & duties fee may not be deductible by the foreign subsidiary due to the timing or other restrictions that may apply.

-- Cash may build up in the foreign subsidiary due to excess profits, relative low transfer pricing, lack of a royalty agreement, and lack of a service agreement.
+- Cash may build up in the foreign subsidiary due to excess profits, relative low transfer pricing methods, lack of a royalty agreement, and lack of a service agreement.
 When excess profit accumulates in a foreign corporation, distributions of those profits back to the US parent may be subject to a withholding tax by the foreign government.

-About Transfer Pricing
+About Transfer Pricing Methods

 To avoid these risks, the U.S. parent company should perform a transfer pricing study to evaluate the intercompany transactions between the U.S. parent company and the foreign entity and determine the appropriate price.
 Transfer pricing refers to rules and methods for pricing transactions between multinational firms under common control where such transactions for goods, services, or intangible property are made across international borders.
 Various governments have adopted transfer pricing rules, which are based on the arm’s-length principle.
 Most developed nations have adopted similar measures through bilateral treaties, domestic legislation, regulations, or administrative practice.
 Countries with transfer pricing legislation generally follow The Organization for Economic Co-operation and Development (OECD) guidelines in most respects, although important exceptions may apply.